JakaSimonic/VirtualFfbJoystick/README.md

 csFeedback
 FFConst

-Highlighst of this project are virtual HID joystick driver, C# implementation of FFB functionality and glue code that holds this two parts together.
+Highlights of this project are virtual HID joystick driver, C# implementation of FFB functionality and glue code that holds this two parts together.